Maesla/Traffic-Sign-Classifier/writeup_template.md

 The preprocess block consists is two steps:

 * First, I convert the image to grayscale, with the **cv2.cvtColor** method.
 * Second, I normalize the data.
-I remap the data from [0-255] to [-1, 1].
+I remap the data from [0, 255] to [0.1, 0.9].

 I decided this preprocessing process based on the the paper *Traffic Sign Recognition with Multi-Scale Convolutional Networks* and the Udacity lesson *Introducction to Tensor Flow.
 Chapter 23: Normalized Input and Initial Weights*.
-I normalize the input because of the float error, and because  we can have a input with zero mean and equal variance.
+I normalize the input because of the float error.
+Other normalization formulas has been tested, like (color - 128)/128, but, with exactly the same architecture, the results were much worse.

-[TODO meter una imagen aqui]

-![alt text][image2]

-As a last step, I normalized the image data because ...

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)